alm494/tpmcrypto/README.md

 # tpmcrypto

-Encrypt and decrypt string data using TPM 2.0 capabilities in Golang.
+A simple library to encrypt and decrypt string data using TPM 2.0 capabilities in Golang.

 This approach leverages the hardware-based security features of TPM 2.0 to provide a highly secure solution for persisting sensitive data in databases.